Relieve Seasonal Affective Disorder Symptoms with Outdoor Exercise

 Unfortunately, for many of us, when the weather gets colder and the nights get longer, our mood goes down and our weight goes up.
-Here’s the motivation you need to kick off your winter training and set a seasonal best.
+Seasonal Affective Disorder symptoms start appearing as daylight hours wither and we miss those few hours available to us due to increased time indoors.
+The good news is that you can play an active role in relieving your symptoms and benefit from increased weight loss through outdoor exercise in cold weather.
+Now’s your chance to kick off your winter training and set a seasonal best.

 The cause of winter weight gain is debated, but the evidence points at two key factors; lifestyle and biology.
 It’s no surprise that in the winter months we prefer to cuddle up inside and put away our running shoes.
 Add to that the heavy meals, chocolate and alcohol we consume during the holidays, and you have a recipe for weight gain.